ajstensland/MIDIator/README.md

 ## Issues, Upcoming Features, and Contributing

-This project will probably remain largely dormant; however, any features I'd like to add or known bugs will be enumerated in the [Issues](https://github.com/ajstensland/MIDIator/issues) area.
-If there's an issue you'd like fixed or a feature you'd like added make an issue there.
+This project will probably remain dormant; however, any features I'd like to add or known bugs will be enumerated in the [Issues](https://github.com/ajstensland/MIDIator/issues) area.
+I don't expect many people to make it to this part of the README, but if there's an issue you'd like fixed or a feature you'd like added make an issue at the previous link.